Dumarsais Estimé: Senate sack

-The End of the Presidency: Military Coup and Departure into Exile
+Military coup and exile

 The army was quick to react.
-Two days later, on May 10th, it made a declaration signed by General Franck Lavaud and Colonels Antoine Levelt and Paul-Eugène Magloire: ‘The President of the Republic has lost control of events […].
+Two days later, on May 10, it made a declaration signed by General Franck Lavaud and Colonels Antoine Levelt and Paul-Eugène Magloire: ‘The President of the Republic has lost control of events […].
 By unanimous agreement of the officers, the members of the 1946 junta were asked to once again agree to devote themselves to the sake of the Nation.’
 It was the end of the government of Dumarsais Estimé.

 A commando of officers and heavily armed soldiers infested the National Palace.
 ‘The High Staff preceded by Colonel Magloire and his officers from the Dessalines Barracks, armed with machine guns, entered the president’s office and asked him to sign his letter of resignation” which they had previously prepared.
 President Estimé complied.

 Assigned to residence with his family for ten days in a villa made available to him in Port-au-Prince, he was forced to leave.
 The couple and their three young children took the path of exile.

-Exile and End of Life
+Life in exile and death

 After a brief stay in the United States, the family moved to France and stayed there for a few months.
-To get closer to Haiti, Estimé then opted for Jamaica, which he reached with his family on January 23, 1951 via ‘Colombia’, a liner belonging to the Compagnie Générale Transatlantique.
+To get closer to Haiti, Estimé then opted for Jamaica, which he reached with his family on January 23, 1951, via ‘Colombia’, a liner belonging to the Compagnie Générale Transatlantique.

 On their arrival at the port of Kingston, the Jamaican Immigration Service forbid them to put foot on land, at the request of the Haitian government chaired since October 1950 by Paul Magloire, on the pretext that the ex-president could cause troubles in Jamaica.
 In fact, Magloire feared the presence of Estimé so close to Haiti and had sent his henchmen (including a certain Lucien Chauvet) to convince the British and Jamaican authorities (Jamaica was not yet independent) to refuse ex-President Estimé and his family refuge in Jamaica.